 1. Sit him/her backwards on the potty.
 Potty training is big business!
 You can find all sorts of products out there from stand-alone-just-their-size potties to ones that sing them praises upon success.
 Sounds crazy but our children liked sitting on the potty backwards while they were training.
 They were able to hunch forward and keep an eye on that “dangerous” hole.
 I really think that it helped them feel like they weren’t falling in.
 Beware…you may need to demonstrate this the first time!

 2. Train the Bear.
 Kids love to teach.
 When we put him in charge of potty training his stuffed bear he showed some real interest.
 I even tucked a few raisins in my hand to sneak in to the potty while the bear was trying.
 The look on our little guy’s face when he pulled the bear off was priceless!
 Make believe is awesome.

 3. The Potty Party!
 This was an exclusive “event” held in the bathroom (door closed) to which only potty trained household members were invited.
 Whoop it up in there!
 Act as if this is the best party you’ve ever been to.
 When your child comes over to see what the ruckus is all about gently explain that only potty trained people are allowed in.
-Be sure to ask if he/she would like to try!
+Be sure to ask if he/she would like to try by inviting them in!